james-Solutions/React-Redux-Notes/README.md

 npm i
 npm start
 ```
 If you wish to interact with a Node JS Server, follow the link below.
-You will need to setup your own database connection information in the server code.
+You will need to setup your own MySQL database connection information in the server code.

 ### Links
 [https://github.com/james-Solutions/React-Redux-Notes-Server](https://github.com/james-Solutions/React-Redux-Notes-Server).<br />